tews-code/operating-system-in-1000-lines/website/en/15-virtio-blk.md

 ```
 > [!WARNING]
 >
 > Accessing MMIO registers are not same as accessing normal memory.
-You should use `ptr::read_volatile` or `ptr::write_volatite` to prevent the compiler from optimizing out the read/write operations.
+You should use `ptr::read_volatile` or `ptr::write_volatile` to prevent the compiler from optimizing out the read/write operations.
 In MMIO, memory access may trigger side effects (e.g., sending a command to the device).

 ## Map the MMIO region